jkudish/JigoShop-Software-Add-on/README.md

 Changelog
 ===========

+### 2.3.1
+* Fix how the paypal transaction ID is recorded to work with the latest version(s) of JigoShop

 ### 2.3
 * Prevent license keys from being used to upgrade more than once, along with necessary API adjustments.
 * Fix a bug where upgrade orders were missing the product id.